Blazingstix/SuperLemminiToo/README.md

 I want to stress that this program was truly written by Volker Oth (Lemmini) and Ryan Sakowski (SuperLemmini), over a combined total of more than twenty years.
 All I've done is hack a couple lines of code.
 None of this could be possible without the literally thousands of hours of work done by those two individuals, and their making the source code freely available.
 Thansk you both for letting me re-live some joy from my childhood in a new way, and for letting me share it with my kids.

 Also special thanks to WillLem from the LemmingsForums.net for providing the updated title graphic, and being all around supportive of this endeavour and SuperLemmini in particular.

+Special thanks as well to jkapp76 from the LemmingsForums.net for making title icons.
+I modified them slightly to incorporate them into Icon Labels toggle in SuperLemminiToo.

 # ==KNOWN ISSUES====